python/devguide/documentation/markup.rst

 .. describe:: module

    This directive marks the beginning of the description of a module, package, or submodule.
-The name should be fully qualified (i.e. including the package name for submodules).
+The name should be fully qualified (that is, including the package name for submodules).

    The ``platform`` option, if present, is a comma-separated list of the